influxdata/docs-v2/content/influxdb/cloud-serverless/reference/glossary.md

 ### series cardinality

-The number of unique measurement, tag set, and field key combinations in an {{% cloud-name %}} bucket.
+The number of unique measurement, tag set, and field key combinations in an {{% product-name %}} bucket.

 For example, assume that an InfluxDB bucket has one measurement.
 The single measurement has two tag keys: `email` and `status`.